 Dr Virginia Lam

 Teaching and research in Developmental Social Psychology.
-Deputy Leader of BSc Child Psychology.
-School Leader of Equality and Diversity.
-Admissions Tutor for MSc Psychology.
+Acting Programme Leader: BSc Psychology and Child Psychology.

 Virginia joined UEL Psychology after teaching and research in other London universities.
 She had completed her undergraduate studies at Cardiff University, followed by a Masters in Psychological Research at Exeter and a PhD in Developmental Psychology at Goldsmiths.
-Since then her research has encompassed areas across both social cognition and developmental psychology and from preschool to adolescence and young adulthood.
+Since then her research has encompassed areas across both social cognition and developmental psychology and from preschool through childhood to adolescence/adulthood.

-Virginia conducts and supervises research under the broad overarching theme of Diversity, Identity and Development, particularly among children and young people and based in 'real life' settings such as schools and community 'hubs' [see recent internal and external media coverage 1, 2, 3].
+Virginia conducts and supervises research under the broad overarching theme of Diversity and Development, particularly among children and young people and based in 'real-life' settings such as schools and community hubs.
 She has published various articles, chapters and reports on these areas and regularly presents at conferences and symposia internationally.
-She has co-authored the text Developmental Psychology twice (published by Pearson/ Prentice Hall; the most recent/ second edition in 2016; and an Italian edition in 2013).
+She has co-authored the text Developmental Psychology twice (Pearson/ Prentice Hall; 2nd ed. in 2016; Italian ed. in 2013).
 [See under Research and Publications.]

-Students and prospective students are welcome to consult with Virginia about research projects, postgraduate research opportunities or voluntary internships in these areas.
+Students and prospective students are welcome to consult with Virginia about research projects, postgraduate research opportunities or voluntary teaching assistantships with her project-partner in these areas.
 [Please scroll down on this page to see her recent or on-going lines of research]

 1. Bilingual/ bicultural development.
-Virginia collaborates with local organization Newham Partnership for Complementary Education (NPCE; part of NRCSE), which brokers projects and placements between students and complementary schools.
-Recently, the team won a research grant (UBEL-DTP) to fund a three-year (2018-21) project investigating potential specific benefits for bilingual/ bicultural children across the complementary language and mainstream education sector.
-A previously completed study had coverage by the media (1, 2) and UEL news.
-Virginia is interested in pursuing more projects involving community languages in East London boroughs.
+Virginia collaborates with the local organization Newham Partnership for Complementary Education (NPCE; local member of NRCSE), which brokers projects or placements between students and complementary schools.
+Recently, the team won a research grant (UBEL-DTP) to fund a three-year (2018-21) project investigating potential benefits of bilingual/ bicultural development across the complementary language and mainstream education sector.
+The previously completed 'scoping' study had received coverage by the media (1, 2) and UEL news and its paper published in the journal Language and Education [see Publications].

 2. Ethnic identity, acculturation, self-esteem, body image satisfaction (and eating behaviours) among diverse female populations.
 The relationships between the key constructs have been piloted in former students' projects.
 Virginia is keen to explore further among adolescents.